 Spider veins are annoying, unsightly, and hard to conceal.
-These troublesome veins can crop up on the legs, arms, and on the face.
+These troublesome veins can crop up on the legs, arms, feet, and face.
 And they can be difficult to treat.
 Ugh.

-Light therapy has burst on the scene over the past several years.
-Dermatologists and scientists have found it to be quite successful at treating various skin ailments and beautifying skin.
-LED Light Therapy is not only safe to use, but often gives better results than similar spider vein removal methods, many of which tend to be invasive.
+Light therapy has burst onto the scene over the past several years, both in med spas and home devices.
+Dermatologists and scientists have found both red and blue light to be successful at treating various skin ailments and beautifying skin.
+LED Light Therapy is safe to use and often gives better results than similar spider vein removal methods.
+Is it perfect?
+No. Is it worth trying?
+Quite possible!

-Below you’ll find more information about light therapy for spider veins, and suggests a few home options for spider vein treatment.
+In this article, we’ll discuss light therapy for spider veins and touch on a few home options for spider vein and varicose vein treatments.

 What are Spider Veins?

-Spider veins are large capillaries that are exposed on the skin with a spider leg-like appearance which is what they’re named after.
-These dilated blood vessels can be caused by numerous things, including age, genetics, pregnancy, and sun exposure.
+Spider veins are large capillaries that are exposed on the skin with a spider-leg-like appearance.
+Hence the name.
+These dilated blood vessels can be caused by numerous issues including age, genetics, pregnancy, and sun exposure.

 While they are usually not concerning health-wise, they can often cause your skin to look patchy and discolored.
-If they continue to get bigger, they could also be a little sore and painful.
+The veins are tiny and start out just barely visible, but they can grow.
+If they continue to get bigger, they could also become a little sore and painful.

 What is Light Therapy?

-Some might also rub a soft ointment over the area to help your skin better absorb the light.
+Some might also rub a soft ointment or serum over the area to help your skin better absorb the light.

 When undergoing a light therapy session, you will likely be put in a dark room to ensure that the therapy works well.
 Most therapists will often recommend that you have several treatments for best results.

-In fact, it has been shown that multiple treatments over the course of a few months have been helpful in curing skin ailments such as acne and even precancerous sunspots.
+Light therapy is not a miracle, and there are no guarantees when it comes to concealing spider veins.
+But research has shown that multiple treatments over the course of a few months have been helpful in treating skin ailments such as acne, rosacea, hyperpigmentation, and spider veins.

 The Benefits of Light Therapy

-There are many benefits that come with using light therapy, if you want to do a deep dive.
-Here are a few quick points.
+There are many benefits that come with using light therapy, and it has been proven to be effective at improving skin conditions.
+Here are a few quick points: